 If a parent feels that a child is eligible for Free School Meals they must apply by submitting an application through the Academy website under 'Academy Life > Free School Meals'.
 The eligibility criteria and application form can all be found on this page.
-Once submitted, parents are informed
+Once submitted, parents are informed whether or not an application has been successful and if the child is eligible this will automatically be sent to the Academy.
+If the form states the student is not eligible and it is thought to be an error, parents need to contact the Academy.

-If a child has previously qualified for Free School Meals parents still need to complete this application for a child/children to continue receiving them from September 2023.
-If the Academy does not receive an application, Free School Meals will not be available.
+If a child has previously qualified for Free School Meals parents still need to complete this application for a child/children to continue receiving.
+If the Academy does not receive an application via the application on our website, Free School Meals will not be available.